silverbulletmd/silverbullet/website/🔌 Core.md

 If a template contains any dynamic sections with directives, these will all be removed before injecting the content into the page.
 This makes things look cleaner.
 If you want to preserve them, use `#use-verbose` instead of `#use`.

 ### Daily Note
 The {[Open Daily Note]} command navigates (or creates) a daily note prefixed with a 📅 emoji by default, but this is configurable via the `dailyNotePrefix` setting in `SETTINGS`.
-If you have a page template (see above) named `Daily Note` it will use this as a template, otherwise the page will just be empty.
+If you have a page template (see above) named `Daily Note` it will use this as a template, otherwise, the page will just be empty.

 ### Quick Note
 The {[Quick Note]} command will navigate to an empty page named with the current date and time prefixed with a 📥 emoji, but this is configurable via the `quickNotePrefix` in `SETTINGS`.
-The use case is to take a quick note outside of you current context.
+The use case is to take a quick note outside of your current context.

 ### Template placeholders
 Currently supported (hardcoded in the code):